-- Protection of sensitive habitats, particularly western painted turtles. - Integration of 40-Mile Loop Trail into design. - Clustering of recreational facilities for ease of maintenance.

-- Potential for vandalism or inappropriate use if facilities are hidden from view. - Highly variable water levels make ideal siting of facilities problematic (particularly if and when the dam is removed.) - Most desirable boat access areas are on Port of Portland property. - Widening of Marine Drive may create access problems. - Noise from Marine Drive can impact educational activities. - Metro should demonstrate progressive environmental design. - Proposed new county jail site could provide boat launch option.
-Jail siting is controversial within the North Portland community.
+- Protection of sensitive habitats, particularly western painted turtles. - Integration of 40-Mile Loop Trail into design. - Clustering of recreational facilities for ease of maintenance. - Potential for vandalism or inappropriate use if facilities are hidden from view. - Highly variable water levels make ideal siting of facilities problematic (particularly if and when the water control structure is removed). - Most desirable boat access areas are on Port of Portland property. - Widening of Marine Drive may create access problems. - Noise from Marine Drive can impact educational activities. - Metro should demonstrate progressive environmental design. - Proposed new county jail site could provide boat launch option.

-Using these issues, potential sites were identified that could be suitable for a new trailhead and boat launch.
-(The most valuable information proved to be the intimate knowledge of the surrounding area that the wildlife area manager and several committee members had.)
+Using these issues, potential sites were identified that could be suitable for a new trailhead and boat launch (the most valuable information proved was the intimate knowledge of the surrounding area from the Wildlife Area Manager and several committee members).
 The south shore of the lake was dropped from consideration due to land ownership issues.
 The west shore of Bybee Lake had good potential if Multnomah County sited the new jail at Leadbetter Peninsula.
 The north shore of Smith Lake had two or three possibilities along the abandoned route of North Marine Drive.
 These sites belong to the Port of Portland.
 Another possible site was the Portland Container property along North Portland Road.
 While not presently in public ownership, there has been talk over the years about acquiring this site.
 Also included was the existing launch site in the evaluation as a measure against how much progress was possible in terms of resolving project issues.
 Project participants were asked if there were any additional sites that should be considered.
-None were brought up.
+None were suggested.

-Thus, in all five potential sites were identified, as follows (see map on following page:)
+Thus, in all five potential sites were identified, (see map on following page):

-1) Existing trailhead.

-2) Triangle site, located on abandoned section of Marine Drive just south of the overpass.

-3) Old launch, located on abandoned section of Marine Drive at the old boat launch.

-4) Container site, located on North Portland Road.

-5) Leadbetter Point, located on Bybee Lake, the Multnomah County jail site.
+- 1) Existing trailhead. - 2) Triangle site, located on abandoned section of Marine Drive just south of the overpass. - 3) Old launch, located on abandoned section of Marine Drive at the old boat launch. - 4) Container site, located on North Portland Road. - 5) Leadbetter Point, located on Bybee Lake, the Multnomah County jail site.